lucasxsong/lshell/README.md

 ## Known Bugs:
 "Out of order"
-- Known bug that when flags might be entered out of order, rshell will not be able to compile the command successfully as the flags intended.
+- Known bug that when flags might be entered out of order, lshell will not be able to compile the command successfully as the flags intended.
 - Ex: `rm dirName -r != rm -r dirName`

 "Calling Exit"
 - The current exit object, when executed, just modifies a global variable `extern bool exitBool` to stop the input loop.
 This is a little bit of a shortcut that will be changed to a more graceful call in following versions.

 ~~"Comments"~~
-- ~~As of current release, rshell does not store comments as a specific data member.
+- ~~As of current release, lshell does not store comments as a specific data member.
 We are working a solution to have comments parsed separately and stored in a data member of the baseExec function.~~
 - Bug has been fixed as of release assn3